circleci/circleci-docs/jekyll/_cci2/language-erlang.md

 ---
 layout: classic-docs2
-title: "Demo App: Erlang"
+title: "Language Guide: Erlang"
 short-title: "Erlang"
-categories: [demo-apps]
+categories: [language-guides]
-order: 1
+order: 2
 ---

 You can use the following `.circleci/config.yml` to start building Phoenix apps.
 See below for an explanation of each step.